 According to this study almost two-thirds of Australia’s population owns a pet.
 Moreover, the percentage of people that have had an animal companion at some point is 90%, so it’s safe to say that Australians love their furry friends!

-Whether we care for dogs, cats, or even goats and reptiles, we have to provide them with whatever they need, from water bowls to large feeders, and this means using public transport too.
+Whether we care for dogs, cats, or even goats and exotic pets like reptiles, we have to provide them with whatever they need, from water bowls to large feeders, and this sometimes means using public transport too.